-Instead, pick only your one most important goal.
-Make this one your primary button and use ghost buttons for the rest.
+Instead, pick your single most important goal.
+Make this your primary button and use ghost buttons for the other options.
 See the example below, where one version uses five primary buttons and the other version uses four ghost buttons and one primary button.
-In the second version, it’s much more clear where the user’s attention should focus.
+In the second version, it’s much more clear where the user’s attention should focus:

 Ghost buttons, much like their name implies, are meant to be inconspicuous compared to primary buttons.
 But in the zero-sum game of UI design, when one button hides, another can become more apparent.
 Ghost buttons allow you to strike an aesthetic balance of visual elements on a page without sacrificing utility or functionality.

 When ghost buttons are used frequently, they allow primary buttons to be used sparingly, and that means primary buttons can stand out and guide a user to the intended next step.
 Next time you plan out an interface, take some time to be intentional about the action you want a user to take; now, use your new arsenal of buttons to drive those results.

 LogRocket lets you replay users' product experiences to visualize struggle, see issues affecting adoption, and combine qualitative and quantitative data so you can create amazing digital experiences.

 See how design choices, interactions, and issues affect your users — get a demo of LogRocket today.

 This library of UX writing examples showcases how well-crafted writing can contribute to an intriguing and user friendly interface.

 Drag and drop requires intentional design for each of its states.
 Otherwise, users will feel confused and frustrated.

 Icons can play a critical role in communicating with your users.
 These best practices and principles will help you design effective icons.